 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
 All information sharing and resulting actions will be undertaken in accordance with the ‘Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse – Notifications to Schools, Colleges and Early Years settings’.

-- Clare Talbot(Head Teacher), Mrs Piper and Mrs Fiore have completed the Designated Person Child Protection training
+- Clare Talbot(Head Teacher) Mrs Fiore & Mrs Barton have completed the Designated Person Child Protection training

 - Clare Talbot, Karen Hill & Darren Gore (Chair of Governors) have completed the Safer Recruitment training

 - The Governor with responsibility for safeguarding is Mr Darren Gore